- Safety and Health Topics

 The combination of these hazards present a significant risk to employees working in logging operations throughout the country, regardless of the type of timber being logged, where it is logged, or the end use of the wood.

-Exposures to hazards in logging are addressed in specific standards for the general industry.
+Exposures to hazards in logging are addressed in specific OSHA standards for General Industry.

 How do I find out about employer responsibilities and workers' rights?